varjolab/Proteogyver/README.md

 ## Security

 The app is insecure as it is.
-It is intended to be run on a network that is not exposed to the public internet, and contain data only accessible to trusted users.
+It is intended to be run on a network that is only accessible to trusted users.

 ## QC and quick analysis toolset